wayexpress05-star/Arslan-Ai/README.md

-# Arslan-MD WhatsApp Bot
+# Arslan-MD
-Custom powerful WhatsApp bot based on Baileys.
+This is the final upgraded version of the Arslan-MD WhatsApp bot with manual QR pairing, English language, prefix `.`, and full Koyeb support.